 -

-See an example of a asynchronous inference application.
+See an example of an asynchronous inference application.

-When you deploy a Model API, Domino packages the project’s files as a Flask application.
-By default, Domino copies all project files into the model image including the compute environment, project files, a Flask/Plumber harness that exposes the REST interface, and an authentication and load balancing layer.
+When you deploy a model as a Domino endpoint, Domino packages the project’s files as a Flask application.
+By default, Domino copies all project files into the endpoint image, including the compute environment, project files, a Flask/Plumber harness that exposes the HTTP interface, and an authentication and load balancing layer.

-A Domino Model API is a REST API endpoint wrapped around your inference code.
-You supply the arguments to your inference code as parameters in the REST request payload, the response from the API includes the prediction.
-When a Model API is published, Domino runs the script that contains the function.
+A Domino endpoint is an HTTP API endpoint wrapped around your inference code.
+You supply the arguments to your inference code as parameters in the HTTP request payload, and the response from the endpoint includes the prediction.
+When a Domino Endpoint is published, Domino runs the script that contains the function.
 As the process waits for input, any objects or functions from the script remain in memory.
-Each call to the endpoint runs the function.
-Since the script is only sourced at publish time, expensive initialization processes occur only once rather than on each call.
+Each request sent to the endpoint runs the function.
+Since the script is only sourced at publish time, expensive initialization processes occur only once rather than on each request.

-Decide if your model needs to be made available as a synchronous or asynchronous endpoint.
+Decide if your model needs to be made available as a synchronous or asynchronous Domino endpoint.

 - Synchronous inference